At a Glance – Salak Phet

 The temple, monastery, cremation building and unique tiny museum are just a few hundred metres further on.
 It’s free to walk round the whole complex and if you are lucky, your visit may coincide with one of the very frequent temple fairs – full of stalls, music and normally very busy, with partying going on well into the night.

-Take a left down the street by the bridge and you ultimately reach Baan Nai Nai (The Red Bridge), Salak Phet’s mangrove walkway, tucked away past the now defunct shrimp farms.
-Like its counterpart in Salak Khok, it does need some renovation but it’s well worth taking time out to explore.
+Take a left down the street by the bridge and you ultimately reach Baan Nai Nai (The Red Bridge), Salak Phet’s mangrove walkway, tucked away past the shrimp farms.
+It has been renovated in the last couple of years, so it’s well worth taking time out to explore.

 Continuing on, the main road narrows and curves round to follow the water’s edge at the bottom of the bay with houses on either side.
-The newly opened backpacker hostel Sleepover! is located down the little street on the bend at the bottom.
+The backpacker hostel Sleepover! (curently closed) is located down the little street on the bend at the bottom.

 In truth, this is not the most scenic of spots, with buildings in different stages of either decay or renovation, but it is as local as Koh Chang comes.
 Ban Chan Lay, a Thai guesthouse and the resort, The Mangrove Hideaway, sit somewhat incongrously sandwiched in the middle of it all.

 If you cut through between the houses along here, you can get onto the walkway that runs along the backs of the houses, with the boats as always moored up and the mangroves-lined inlet opening out onto Salak Phet bay beyond.

-The road itself carries on still further, with the Swedish owned Fishermen’s Hut restaurant, just before a small humpback bridge, which itself leads to more houses and a Thai homestay at the very end.
+The road itself carries on still further, with the Swedish owned Fishermen’s Hut restaurant (currently closed), just before a small gleaming new bridge, which itself leads to more houses and View Point restaurant and homestay at the very end.

-Down one of the walkways, you’ll find two small guesthouses, one Finnish with no name and at the end, Baan Yemaya, a restaurant and cafe on the water’s edge, with a couple of rooms out the back, everything squeezed in amongst the densely packed stilt fisherman houses.
+Down one of the walkways squeezed in amongst the densely packed stilt fisherman houses, you’ll find a small guesthouse, Baan Yemaya (curently closed), a cafe on the water’s edge, with a couple of rooms out the back.
 From any vantage point here, the views up the bay are simply wonderful.